aldabraFinance/aldabra-docs/docs/tokens/stal-stablecoin.md

 ### What's STAL used for?

-The STAL stablecoin can be deposited into the Vault to receive an interest-bearing token (ibSTAL) that can also be deposited into the Aldabra yield farm to earn ALDABRA tokens.
+The STAL can be deposited into the Vault to receive an interest-bearing token (ibSTAL) that can also be deposited into the Aldabra yield farm to earn ALDABRA tokens.

 Opportunities to arbitrage STAL from markets to make a profit from the price differences.